camenduru/DECO-hf/README.md

 ---
-title:  DECO: Dense Estimation of 3D Human-Scene Contact in the Wild
+title:  Dense Estimation of 3D Human-Scene Contact in the Wild
 metaTitle: DECO
 emoji: 🤼
 colorFrom: green